Living in Illinois

 So, what is Illinois known for?

-And sometimes, the places you don’t expect at first end up being the ones you are most glad you chose.
+Often the places you are the least familiar with at first end up being the ones you are most glad you chose to visit.

 Ready to start your own journey?

-If you are an international educator who dreams of teaching in Illinois as an international Teacher, Spirit Cultural Exchange can help you make it a reality.
-Through our BridgeUSA Teacher Program, qualified teachers are matched with US schools seeking global perspectives in their classrooms.
-You will receive guidance on the J-1 visa process, pre-arrival training, and year-round support throughout your cultural exchange experience.
+If you are an international educator who dreams of teaching in Illinois as an international teacher, Spirit Cultural Exchange can help you make it a reality.
+Through our BridgeUSA Teacher Program, qualified international teachers are matched with US schools so they can learn about the United States while their students in turn learn about other countries and cultures.
+Spirit Cultural Exchange can provide guidance on the J-1 Visa process, pre-arrival training, and support throughout your cultural exchange experience in the USA.

 Share This Article